How to Respond a USCIS Request for Evidence (RFE)?

 RFE deadlines during COVID-19

-Therefore, it is important to either check the USCIS website or ask well-informed immigration counsel for any new updates from the Service.
+Therefore, it is important to either check the USCIS website periodically or ask well-informed immigration counsel for any new updates from the Service.
 The USCIS now has a specialized webpage dedicated to immigration news relating to COVID-19.

 NOID vs. RFE